Model scenario - fictional brokerage

-01 The problem - 73% of buying decisions start with the photo
+01 The problem - the buying decision starts with the photo

 Yet no agent measures which photos actually work